Before the Cataclysm

 The antediluvian world

-The world that existed before the Cataclysm does not exist now, so we have no direct evidence of what it was like.
-Although many ancient traditions refer to it, our main source of information is the book of Genesis, and what this describes is a world significantly different from that which we know today.
-The water supplying its rivers came from a subterranean body of water called the ‘deep’ as well as from rainfall.
-The land had a different geography (though certain place names were carried over to the new world) and the interior of the planet was initially probably cold.
-Over time it heated up, leading to eruptions of magma and deposits of metals such as gold, iron and copper.
-The same processes totally covered the original surface of the Moon.
+The world that existed before the flood-cataclysm – placed in geological time immediately before the Archaean – no longer exists, so we have no direct evidence of what it was like.
+Although many ancient traditions refer to it, the book of Genesis, our main source of information, describes a world significantly different from the one we know today.
+There were no surface oceans.
+The water supplying its rivers and lakes came from a subterranean body of water called the ‘deep’.
+Recent research shows that, locked up in minerals, a substantial remnant of that ocean still exists, as much as what now lies at the surface.
+The land, likewise, had a different geography (though certain place names were carried over to the new world) and the interior of the planet was hot only by reason of its pressure.
+Over time its temperature rose, leading to eruptions of magma and deposits of metals such as gold, iron and copper.
+The same processes that resurfaced the Earth also resurfaced the Moon and the other terrestrial planets.

 Antediluvian fauna and flora